 Water.org had carried an appalling fact on children health.
 Every 90 seconds a child dies from a water-related disease.
 Approximately 160 million children suffer from stunting and chronic malnutrition as a result of contaminated water and sanitation issues.
 Uncontrolled pollution is the main reason for water contamination.
 In this blog, we discuss in detail about the harmful effects of drinking contaminated water on child growth.

-UNICEF child mortality data show that about half of under-five deaths occur in only five countries: India, Nigeria, Democratic Republic of the Congo (DRC), Pakistan and China.
-Two countries – India (24 per cent) and Nigeria (11 per cent) – together account for more than a third of all under-five deaths.
-These same countries also have significant populations without improved water and sanitation.
+UNICEF child mortality data shows that approximately half of deaths of children under-five occur in only five countries: India, Nigeria, Democratic Republic of the Congo (DRC), Pakistan and China.
+Among these countries, India (24 per cent) and Nigeria (11 per cent) – together account for more than a third of all under-five deaths.
+A significant number of people in both countries don’t have access to safe and clean drinking water.
 Of the 783 million people worldwide without improved drinking water, there are 119 million in China; 97 million in India; 66 million in Nigeria; 36 million in DRC; and 15 million in Pakistan.